VET SC 3514RW - Professional Skills in Veterinary Bioscience III

 Assessment Related Requirements

 Students will undertake consultations utilising actors in the role of clients.
 Students will be formatively assessed on their capacity to initiate a consultation, gather information from the client, build a relationship with the client and structure the consult.
 Each session will be taped.
 Students will receive formative feedback from their first session directly following the consult (0%).
-Participants will submit a 4-5 page self-analysis (in writing) of their consultation, building on formative feedback given in the skills laboratories from facilitator, peers, actors and self.
+Students will submit a 2000 – 2,500 words self-analysis (in writing) of their consultation, building on formative feedback given in the skills laboratories from facilitator, peers, actors and self.

-Students will participate in small teams to work through activities incorporating aspects of health and safety, business management skills and attributes related to employability.
-Students will be assessed on their group work plus complete group and individual quizzes.
+Students will participate in activities both individually and in teams, incorporating aspects of health and safety, business management skills and capabilities relating to employability.
+Students will be assessed on group work and individual activities.

 If an extension is not applied for, or not granted then a penalty for late submission will apply.
 A mark of zero will be allocated to late submitted assessment.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.